 - bridge improvements will preserve an important part of the local community's history

-Early construction work will commence late 2021.
-At this time final design will also be completed and approved.
+Once the decision to proceed has been made, final design will be completed.
 Transport for NSW will be able to advise the community about the full construction schedule.

 We will continue to keep the community updated as the project progresses.

 Review of Environmental Factors on display

 Facebook Live information session

 Quarter 4 2021